eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 ### Class

 Class of the connected IRI if its nodeKind is sh:IRI.
-In Business Knowledge Editor, any new node that a user creates by means of this property shape, will be an instance this class.
+In Easynav, any new node that a user creates by means of this property shape, will be an instance this class.

 Used Path: `shacl:class`

+### Used Class for Resource Creation

+Use this property to overrule which class is used when a user creates a new resource inside of this property shape on-the-fly.

+Used Path: `shui:usedClassForResourceCreation`

 ### Query: Selectable Resources